joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 More information on using `rand` [here](http://www.cplusplus.com/reference/cstdlib/rand/).

 ##### Seed Number (for Randomization)
 Note that in the title before this topic I used the prefix "psuedo-" (meaning "fake").
 That's because there's a specific formula used to create the `rand` value.
 By calling `srand`, we can (re-)initialize the number generator each time we run a program.

-To call `srand` we use the `cstdlib` library/header, and to use the `time` function (typically required with `srand`) we include the library/header `ctime`.
+To call `srand` we use the `cstdlib` library/header, and to use the `time` function (something typically required with `srand` to re-initialize the psuedo-random number generator well) we include the library/header `ctime`.

-__NOTE:__ If you don't call `srand` before creating a randomized value, you'll receive the same number after each program call.

 Go back to the `rand` example, plug in the following (either one) before the initialization of `some_num` and still inside `main`, and notice the difference after compiling and running a few times.
 ```C++